briankoser/sfc-listeners-guide/episodes/0015-top-5-sci-fi-worlds.md

 # Feedback
-Ben makes fun of Celine Dion singing at the end of Avatar.
+Ben makes fun of Celine Dion singing at the end of <i class="work-title">Avatar</i>.